Purpose#

 {% render 'Structure\\ComponentsList' with HeaderComponents as components %}

-Main (#app)#
+Main section (#app)#

 Breadcrumb component: Components\Breadcrumb\Default